13 Reasons Why season 4 soundtrack

 From Juice WRLD to St Vincent, here's the full soundtrack from 13 Reasons Why season four...

-Thirteen Reasons Why returned to Netflix on Friday with another season of popular tunes, playing in the background while the high school drama unfolds.
+Season four of 13 Reasons Why landed on Netflix last week, bringing with it another season of indie tunes and popular hits.

-From indie hits by Lean, St Vincent and James Blake to the classic of Elton John and Frankie Valley, season four’s soundtrack is the perfect mix of upbeat and chilled hits to match the show’s atmosphere.
+From lesser-known songs by Lean, St Vincent and James Blake to Lindsey Buckingham and Gordon Lightfoot, season four’s soundtrack is the perfect mix of upbeat and chilled hits to match the show’s atmosphere.

 We’ve compiled a list of all the songs played throughout season four, and if you want the full collection, you can find the soundtracks of the previous series below.